MiaMeyerMakes/Ragas-testset-generation/README.md

 ```
 You can see from the `synthesizer_name` column that the final output uses different strategies, from simple, direct questions (`single_hop_specific_query`) to more complex questions using multiple documents (`multi_hop_abstract_query`).

+## Things to note

+### Possible problems & solutions
+Initially there was a persistent silent failure within the `langchain_community.document_loaders.DirectoryLoader` class when running on a Windows machine.
+It could be established that the problem was a deep-seated incompatibility between how `DirectoryLoader` handles file processing in parallel to the specific environment.

+Therefore, since `DirectoryLoader` remained unstable, it was replaced by a manual loading process using `UnstructuredMarkdownLoader`.

+### Privacy & security

+As RAGAS itself is a library that runs locally on your machine, it won't send your data anywhere.
+The `TestsetGenerator` uses an external service: an OpenAI API call.

+#### OpenAI's API Data Policy
+- OpenAI does NOT use data submitted via their API to train or improve their models.
+- Your data is retained for a limited period (e.g., 30 days) for abuse and misuse monitoring, after which it is deleted.
+- Data is encrypted in transit (using TLS) and at rest.

+Something to note, though: _"While this is a strong privacy promise, the fact remains that your confidential data is being processed on servers you do not control.
+For highly sensitive information, many organizations consider this an unacceptable risk."_

+Other alternatives are to use Microsoft Azure OpenAI Service or to run local, open-source models.